amir0ff/reactjs-use-form/packages/main/README.md

 #### The most lightweight React form management library with TypeScript support

-> **[Only 837B gzipped](https://bundlephobia.com/package/reactjs-use-form)** - 13-16x smaller than major competitors!
-Create a [form model](#usage), flag input fields as required or add validation functions with custom error messages. useForm validates inputs as the user types, enables form submission when valid, and provides powerful utilities for form management.
+> Create a [form model](#usage), flag input fields as required or add a value validation function with custom error messages. useForm will validate the inputs as the user types, when there are no errors the form gets enabled for submission.
+On form submission, it executes a callback function the user provides.

-## ✨ Key Features

-- 🪶 **Ultra-lightweight**: Only 837B gzipped vs 10.78kB for react-hook-form
-- 🔒 **TypeScript-first**: Full type safety with generics and auto-completion
-- ⚡ **Real-time validation**: Sync and async validation with custom error messages
-- 🔄 **Form state management**: Submission state, form reset, field-level reset
-- 🚀 **Dynamic fields**: Add/remove fields at runtime
-- 📱 **Zero dependencies**: Only React as peer dependency
-- 🎯 **Developer-friendly**: Simple, declarative API

 ##### Requirements: